 Puppies & Kittens

 Puppies and kittens should receive a veterinary exam at each vaccine visit in their initial vaccine series.
-The initial vaccine series should begin at 8 weeks of age, with subsequent visits every 4 weeks to the end of the vaccine series, which is usually between 16-24 weeks of age.
+The initial vaccine series should begin at 8 weeks of age for puppies and at 9 weeks for kittens, with another visit at 12 weeks, and then subsequent visits every 4 weeks to the end of the vaccine series, which is usually between 16-24 weeks of age.
 We bundle the puppy and kitten series into easy packages, so you know what to expect at your visit.

 Puppies and kittens should have an intestinal parasite test at least twice during their vaccine series, as it is common for young pets to have received parasites from their mothers.
 Whenever an intestinal parasite test result is positive, it’s always important to recheck after treatment to determine if further treatment is necessary.

 Even if you plan on keeping your kitten indoors, a FeLV/FIV test is always recommended at the first visit, followed by the FeLV vaccine series to protect your kitten from this very serious feline disease.

 After you complete your puppy’s initial puppy visit, you’ll want to plan on bringing your puppy back in 6 months for their first heartworm test, unless otherwise directed by your veterinarian.

 Regular heartworm and flea prevention is important for all pets.
 Heartworm prevention is given monthly, but some flea preventatives may be given every 3 months.
 You can also opt for a 2-in-1 heartworm and flea preventative.
 Many preventative medications also deworm, so discuss your options with our team at your next visit to pick the best preventative medications for your pet.

 Essential Tip: When your pet visits Essentials PetCare, you’ll receive reminders when your pet is due for veterinary services so you don’t miss any important care!
 Find the best package for your pet to begin a lifetime of wellness with us.